bdelmas/aircall-frontend-hiring-test/README.md

 ## Available Scripts

-In the project directory, you can run:

 ### `yarn s` or `yarn start`

-Runs the app in the development mode.
+Runs the app in the `development` mode.

 ### `yarn p`
-Runs the app in the production mode.
+Runs the app in the `production` mode.

 ### `yarn pp`
-Runs the app in the production mode, with the profile option on.
+Runs the app in the `production` mode, with the `profile` option on.

 ### `yarn test`